-Figure 9: The effects of the implemented DIP (a) The original image (b) The clean image (Chapter 4, Figure 2)
+Figure 8: The effects of the implemented DIP (a) The original image (b) The clean image

 The noisy images and the clean ones have been used as the training data for a supervised image denoising method based on deep learning.
 In more details, a Residual Encoder-Decoder Net (RED-Net) has been employed.
-The applied RED-Net is formed based on a stack of convolutional layers (encoder) and deconvolutional layers (decoder) [75].
-The employed RED-Net has schematically been shown in Figure 10.
-All the used convolutional and

-- 694 deconvolutional layers have 64 kernels with the size of 3 by 3.
-Also, the padding is one, and - 695 the implemented activation function is ReLU.
+The applied RED-Net is formed based on a stack of convolutional layers (encoder) and deconvolutional layers (decoder) [76].
+The employed RED-Net has schematically been shown in Figure 9.
+All the used convolutional and deconvolutional layers have 64 kernels with the size of 3 by 3.
+Also, the padding is one, and the implemented activation function is ReLU.
+The results we that the applied noise reduction method has successfully generated clean images and has been performed faster than the classic approaches.